Entertainment expenses while on Travel status

 For meals that are not associated with an entertainment event, different limits apply.
 When traveling within the United States, the maximum daily total for all meal costs is $62 (excluding entertainment meals).
 The maximum daily limits for meals when traveling abroad vary by location and are based on the U.S. State Department's rates.

 These limits include the cost of food, beverages, labor, sales tax, delivery charges and other service fees.

-If the university is paying for the meal for your spouse or domestic partner or the spouse or domestic partner of your guest, additional approval for reimbursement will be required.
+If the university is paying for the meal for your spouse or domestic partner or the spouse or domestic partner of your guest, additional approval will be required.

 Receipts are required for all entertainment expenses of $75 or more per occasion.

 Entertainment expenses are not allowed if:

 - The activity is not directly related to the employee’s job